Camera Lenses

 2. Wide-Angle Lens

-Similar to an ultra-wide-angle lens, it makes objects look smaller and can contain more within a frame.
+Like an ultra-wide-angle lens, it makes objects look smaller and can contain more within a frame.

-A wide-angle lens is most often used when there is a large field of depth, making it perfect for shooting landscapes or cityscapes.
+A wide-angle lens is often used when there is a large field of depth, making it perfect for shooting landscapes or cityscapes.

 3. Standard Lens